omoforever/browser-extension-ui/README.md

 # Browser Extensions Manager UI

 This project is a responsive UI for managing browser extensions.
-It includes features such as toggling extensions on and off, filtering by active status, removing extensions, and switching color themes.
+It includes features such as filtering by active status and switching color themes.

 ## What I built